trustwallet/developer/assets/add_new_asset.md

 - add/upload the logo file named `logo.png` to the folder `blockchains/ethereum/assets/<contract>`,
 where the last part is the token contract address in [_checksum format_](#checksum-format), such as `blockchains/ethereum/assets/0x1234567461d3f8Db7496581774Bd869C83D51c93/logo.png`.
+- Create `info.json` file with info about the token/project
 - Create a PR to the main repo
 - Pay the processing fee